Ventilation Systems Explained: A Complete Guide

 - Energy efficient (ventilates only when needed)

-- No heat recovery = higher heating bills
+- No heat recovery, resulting in higher heating bills

 - No fresh air supply to living areas